quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the receiver.
 Therefore it can be valuable to expose maximum number of allowed, currently open and currently used streams to the application to make the mapping of data to streams dependent on this information.

+While a QUIC implementation must necessarily provide a way for an application to send data on separate streams, it does not necessarily expose stream identifiers to the application (see e.g. {{QUIC-HTTP}} section 6) either at the sender or receiver end, so applications should not assume access to these identifiers.

 ## Stream versus Flow Multiplexing